 A: We have created a home away from home with a touch of paradise!
-The hotel was built back in 1897, and was completely worn out by the time we started to refurbish in March 2015.
-After only 6 weeks of blood, sweat and tears, we managed to restore and polish the hotel back to its former glory.
+The hotel was built back in 1897.
+We started to refurbish in March 2015 and after 6 weeks of blood, sweat and tears, we managed to restore and polish the hotel to its former glory.
 The heart of hospitality is very important to me, and I try to use my travel experience to create a place where people can truly feel at home, and have a memorable experience.
 I’m glad that since day one, Expat Explore guests loved the views and the gardens, as well as the friendly and helpful staff.

 Q: You just came back from Malaysia, and we know you as the big explorer.
 What destinations would you love to explore more?